 In terms of shear beauty, the Beech is one of our favorites.
 These majestic trees are some of our most colorful in the fall.
 The bright red, yellow, and orange fall foliage beautifully contrasts the smooth dull grey of the tree trunk.

 Beech trees are fairly low maintenance with only minor pruning needed.
-Removing crossing branches, water sprout growth, and broken and dead branches is all that is needed.
-They are not susceptible to any serious pest or diseases in the Pacific Northwest, but can be infested with aphids, which can be a nuisance.
+All they usually need is removal of crossing branches, water sprout growth, and broken and dead branches.
+With the exception of Aphids, which be a nuisance, Beech are not susceptible to any serious pest or diseases in the Pacific Northwest.

 Birch trees are some of the most popular trees for landscape focal points due their striking bark and modest size.
 Two of the most common varieties are the White Birch (below left) and the River Birch (below right).

-Polar is a large group of fast growing trees in the Willow family that include Lombardy (Black) Poplar, Aspen, Cottonwood, White Poplar, and Balsam Poplar.
-Lombardy Poplar work very well as a windbreak without taking up a lot of space due to their columnar shape and as a quick privacy screen due to their fast growth, but they eventually become a nuisance due to their potential size and short lifespan.
+Polar is a large group of fast growing trees in the Willow family.
+This family includes Lombardy (Black) Poplar, Aspen, Cottonwood, White Poplar, and Balsam Poplar.
+Lombardy Poplar work very well as a windbreak or privacy screen without taking up a lot of space due to their columnar shape and fast growth.
+However, they eventually become a nuisance due to their potential size and short lifespan.
 Cottonwood also get very large in s short period of time and create a mess in the spring by releasing millions of seeds surrounded by cottony fibers.
-They are also short lived and their root systems are very aggressive.
+They have a short lifespan (30 – 40 years) and a very aggressive root system.

-Ash trees are popular, great looking trees that do well in the urban landscape as long as they are pruned to promote proper structure and reduce risk of infestation and disease.
+A very popular and good looking tree is the Ash.
+With proper maintenance, including regular pruning, Ash does well in the urban landscape.
 Un-pruned Ash trees can develop poor structure with weak branch junctions and multiple central leaders.
 Pruning also benefits the tree by opening up the canopy for better air circulation and exposure to sunlight.

-Red Alder is one of the most prolific hardwood tree species in the Pacific Northwest and a has played a big part in our historical timber industry.
+Red Alder is one of the most prolific hardwood tree species in the Pacific Northwest.
+It has played a big part in our historical timber industry.
+In the urban landscape, routine maintenance pruning is recommended as unpruned Alders can become thick, bushy, and unattractive.
+This can lead to hazardous conditions and eventual need for tree removal.